Support for landowners - soil conservation initiatives

 When it comes to planting your poplar and willows poles, getting things right at the beginning will give you the best results in the long term.

 In Northland, the best time of year to plant poplar and willow poles is during the winter months of June and July.
 Remember to plan ahead and allow a few months for ordering, delivery and creating a planting plan.
-Orders are currently closed, but if you are interested in ordering poles for next season, then contact the poplar & willow nursery team.
+If you are interested in ordering poles for this season, then contact the poplar & willow nursery team.

 It's best to plant before any erosion occurs – prevention is better than cure.
 After an erosion event it can take up to 20 years for an area to recover, but never to the level of pre-erosion.
 A little foresight can save a lot of time and effort in the long run, and prevent loss of production.